Chris-hughes10/pytorch-accelerated/README.md

 pip install pytorch-accelerated
 ```

-To make the package as slim as possible, the packages required to run the examples are not included by default,
+To make the package as slim as possible, the packages required to run the examples are not included by default.
-these can be installed.
 To include these packages, you can use the following command:
 ```
 pip install pytorch-accelerated[examples]
 ```